HOW TO 3D PRINT MULTICOLOR CAR PARTS THAT LOOK BETTER THAN OEM

 🔥 Bambu Lab AMS 2 Pro – Automatic filament changes + built-in dryer

-Multicolor 3D printing changes that by allowing you to print logos, highlights, or text directly into your 3d printed car part.
+Multicolor 3D printing changes that by allowing you to print logos, highlights, or text directly onto your 3d printed car part.

 No paint.
 No decals.
 No fading.